cashonadele2000/2024-spdf/README.md

-# Design unique DevSecOps Stack
+# Design Transformation DevSecOps Methodology,

 12 Steps to transformation of enterprise security.